 1 Cardinal direction from each proposed building facade based on grid north.
 2 Vegetation Classifications are as described in PBP (2019) A1.2.
 3 Site slope is calculated from 1m LiDAR contours.
 4 Minimum APZ required stated as Acceptable Solutions within Table 1.12.2 and A1.12.5.
 PBP (2019).
 5 Actual dimensional setback from the face of the building to the assessed vegetation.
 Achieved Asset Protection Zone (APZ) or extent of managed land (EML).
 6 Where the direct line of sight between the proposed building and assessed vegetation is obstructed (by a wall or building) the assessed rating can be lowered by one BAL-rating (PBP 2019, s.
 A1.8).
-7 Remnant bushland and narrow vegetation corridors (NVC) as stated in PBP (2019) s.A1.11 can be assessed as rainforest as a simplified approach or be assessed as Short Fire Run using method 2 (AS3959).
+7 Remnant bushland and narrow vegetation corridors (NVC) as stated in PBP (2019) s.A1.11 are assessed as rainforest as a simplified approach or be assessed as Short Fire Run using method 2 (AS3959).
 8 Deeming provisions for grassland s.7.9 PBP (2019).
-9 BAL-rating determined via method 2 (AS3959)
+9 BAL-rating determined via method 2 (AS3959) 10 Exotic vegetation assessed as Rainforest as per PBP (2019) Table A1.9.